Short stories by Michael Conley

 September 6, 2018: Michael Conley launched Flare and Falter at The Metropolitan in Didsbury, Manchester, where he also gave a live reading.
 Event details here.

-Praise for Michael Conley’s Aquarium and More Weight
+Praise for Michael Conley’s Aquarium, More Weight, and Flare and Falter:

 Conley’s poems can be incredibly dark — but they’re also, at times, extremely funny… [and] there’s poignancy in these frightening-but-funny vignettes.